ForestOfLight/skyoobguide/docs/cosmetic.md

 # Cosmetic
 {: .no_toc }

 This section includes little tricks to do things that look fun but don’t really have a use.
-Great to use in a crowd to get a laugh or an ooooo!
+Great to use in a crowd to get a laugh or an oooo!
 {: .fs-6 .fw-300 }

 ## Table of contents